 The temple is surrounded by lush green gardens and fountains.
 Its unique architecture is what attracts most of the tourists here.
-The walls of the temple are beautifully decorated with number of paintings, sculptures and carvings which adds beauty to this place.
-The main idol of the temple which is of Lord Vishnu is decorated with the gold and silver ornaments.
+The walls of the temple are beautifully decorated with a number of paintings, sculptures, and carvings which adds beauty to this place.
+The main idol of the temple which is of Lord Vishnu is decorated with gold and silver ornaments.

 7:30 AM – 10:30 AM